Suction Lift vs Flooded Suction

 The DICE™ DM is suited for flooded suction applications.

 As mentioned, both models can be used to perform a pump calibration.
 How the calibration column is drained depends on the configuration.

 After performing a pump calibration with a suction lift application, the column is emptied and sent back to the chemical tank located under the system, using gravity.

-In the case of a pump calibration with a flooded suction application, the column content is drained with the pump.
+Since there’s a positive pressure at the pump suction for flooded suction application, we won’t be able to drain the calibration column content using gravity.
+The additional ball valve on the DICE™ DM allows the content of the calibration column to be drained with the pump.
 This configuration also allows doing a drawn down calibration of the pump if required.

 The Pressure Relief

 In the case of a blocked pipe, a blocked injection quill or simply a closed isolation valve, the pressure relief valve will open.
 It will cycle back the excess pump fluid to the chemical tank or directly to the pump suction depending on the configuration.
 This will prevent the system from over pressurizing.

 With the DICE™ DS suction lift configuration, the pressure relief valve is routed back directly to the chemical tank.

 Therefore, the excess pump fluid is cycled back to the tank.

 With the DICE™ DM flooded suction configuration, the pressure relief valve can be routed and looped directly to the pump inlet.
 This allows the installation to only have one feed line coming from the storage tank.